France: Health

 The French health care system is one of universal health care largely financed by government national health insurance.
-In its 2000 assessment of world health care systems, the World Health Organization found that France provided the "close to best overall health care" in the world.
-The French health care system was ranked first worldwide by the World Health Organization in 1997.
-In 2011, France spent 11.6% of its GDP on health care, or US$4,086 per capita, a figure much higher than the average spent by countries in Europe but less than in the United States.
+In its 2000 assessment of world health care systems, the World Health Organization (WHO) found that France provided the "close to best overall health care" in the world.
+The French health care system was ranked first worldwide by the WHO in 1997.
+In 2011, France spent 11.6% of its GDP on health care, or US$4,086 per capita, a figure much higher than the average spent by countries in Europe.
 Approximately 77% of health expenditures are covered by government-funded agencies.